svelteinc/festus-community-controlled-digital-infrastructure/docs/community_engagement/faq_v1.md

 ## 4. Does this raise taxes or put the city budget at risk?

-The intent is **not** to put the citys general fund at risk.
+The intent is **not** to put the city's general fund at risk.

 - The private operator is expected to finance construction and operations.
-- Any debt would be secured by the project, not the citys general credit.
+- Any debt would be secured by the project, not the city's general credit.
 - The city (through FDIA/FCIC) would collect ground rent and small usage-based fees.

 Exact terms would be negotiated and reviewed with legal and financial advisors, but the framework is designed so that **the project bears the risk, not the everyday budget for city services**.